 Getting away with clean air and runway below you at the start and on the first beat gives a valuable early advantage plus starting without being boxed in allows you to re-jig your plan if something changes immediately after the start.

-Do time on distance drills and get to know your boats head to wind, tacking and gybing manouvreability and above all know the rules.
+Do time on distance drills and get to know your boats head to wind, tacking and gybing manoeuvrability.
+Above all know the rules.